andresaltamiranom/ICPC-Handbook/Algorithms/Graphs/Push-relabel.md

 ![Push-relabel](https://i.imgur.com/Px81us4.png)

-A node v is active if v ∉ {s, t} and ef(v) > 0.
+A node v is active if v does not belong to {s, t} and ef(v) > 0.
 (In the preflow example above, the nodes a, c, d, e, are all active, with excesses of 2, 5, 1 and 2 respectively.)

 Let Ef denote the edges of the residual graph with respect to the preflow (and let Gf denote the residual graph itself).
 As before, when you send flow f along an edge uv with capacity c, in the residual graph you get an edge uv with capacity c − f, and you also get the reverse edge vu with capacity f.
 If c = f then we drop the edge uv from Ef (since it has residual capacity c − f = 0), so Ef only contains the arcs with non-zero residual capacity.
 The residual graph corresponding to the preflow figure is this: